AlivadTheImpala/The-Odin-Project/Arrays and Loops.md

 ## for vs. for...each loops

-When to use which all depends on context, if you're just trying to iterate over all of a collection's items, the for...each is fine.
+When to use which, all depends on context.
+If you're just trying to iterate over all of a collection's items, the for...each is fine.

-for loops are useful if you're not necessarily iterating over a collection, but rather are just trying to perform a piece of code a bunch of times, like drawing a bunch of circles on a canvas.
+for loops are helpful if you're not necessarily iterating over a collection, but rather are just trying to perform a piece of code a bunch of times, like drawing a bunch of circles on a canvas.

 If you have a collection but have certain things you need to do to a specific item, a for loop would be better suited over a for...each since you can specify which iteration will have something done to its item.